Guy Williams (actor): First visit to Argentina (April 1973)

-Willams's arrival at the Ministro Pistarini International Airport of Ezeiza, on Sunday, April 1, 1973, was a tremendous event.
-Thousands of children with their parents came to the airport to greet the actor.
-Guy agreed to dress up as Zorro in several programs of Channel 13 (something he had emphatically rejected in the USA) and to make a small fencing exhibition in the program ‘'Teleshow’' (Channel 13, Monday to Friday from 2:30 to 5:00 p.m.) hosted by Víctor Sueiro.
+Willams's arrival at the Ministro Pistarini International Airport of Ezeiza, on Sunday, 1 April, 1973, was a tremendous event.
+Thousands of children with their parents came to the Airport to greet the actor.
+Guy agreed to dress up as Zorro in several programs of Channel 13 (something he had emphatically rejected in the USA) and to make a small fencing exhibition in the program Teleshow (Channel 13, Monday to Friday from 2:30 to 5:00 p.m.) hosted by Víctor Sueiro.

-Such was the success of the presentation in Sueiro's program that the channel's wardrobe department made a costume similar to the one in the popular series, with which Williams also appeared in Porcelandia (Wednesdays from 9:30 to 10:30 p.m.), where Jorge Porcel had a sketch called “El Sorro con S”; in this program they needed to recreate a fencing scene.
+Such was the success of the presentation in Sueiro's program that the channel's wardrobe department made a costume similar to the one in the popular series, with which Williams also appeared in Porcelandia (Wednesdays from 9:30 to 10:30 p.m.), where Jorge Porcel had a sketch called El Sorro con S; in this program they needed to recreate a fencing scene.
 Williams' contender was the very young Argentine fencing champion Fernando Lupiz (who in 2005 presented a daily TV show where he taught fencing and showed Zorro cartoons), who was about to turn 20 years old.

-Each program where Williams appeared reached more than 90 rating points, something historic, so another trip was planned for that same year.
+Each program where Williams appeared achieved ratings of over 90 points, something historic for the Channel, so another trip was planned for that same year.